Wichita Presbyterian Manor Celebrates 50 Years

 For 50 years, Wichita Presbyterian Manor has been a faith-based community dedicated to serving our residents with a culture inspired by our Christian values and heritage.
 We hope you will join us in celebrating our history of service to seniors.

-PHOTOS: At the very top, right are Amy Watson who worked as a nurse’s aide after transferring from Parsons Presbyterian Manor and now serves as our life enrichment director, and Executive Director Courtney Wolfe who worked at Presbyterian Manor in college in the early 2000s, helping with activities and answering phones.
+Right are Amy Watson who worked as a nurse’s aide after transferring from Parsons Presbyterian Manor and now serves as our life enrichment director, and Executive Director Courtney Wolfe who worked at Presbyterian Manor in college in the early 2000s, helping with activities and answering phones.

-At the very top in the aerial photo with red roofs is Presbyterian Manor’s original campus, before several buildings were demolished for the renovation.
+In the aerial photo with red roofs is Presbyterian Manor’s original campus, before several buildings were demolished for the renovation.
 The other aerial photo captures the construction of The Westerly, which opened in 2015.

 Also at the very top, left, one photo shows staff gathered to plant a tree for Arbor Day in 2014.
 Six years later, the tree is still thriving on our campus, as shown in the other photo.